 In light of evidence that the quality of Latin America's teachers is low, it is logical to explore whether salary levels are the binding constraint on teacher quality.
-There is continuing controversy over this, despite a large number of studies, because researchers use different comparison occupations, and adjust or fail to adjust for teachers' work hours.
+There is continuing controversy over this, despite a large number of studies, because researchers use different comparison occupations and adjust or fail to adjust for teachers' work hours.
 We attempt a comprehensive treatment.
 First, we look at teacher salary trends in long-term perspective.
-Second, we compare teachers' wages to a variety of different occupational/professional alternatives, both on a monthly and hourly-adjusted basis.
+Second, we compare teachers' wages to a variety of different occupational and professional alternatives, both on a monthly and hourly adjusted basis.
 Finally, we examine the issue of salary differentiation within the profession.

 Long-term trends.
-There is relatively limited long-term data on teacher salary trends in Latin America, but what exists appears consistent with long-term studies of the market for teachers in OECD countries.
-Several influential studies in the United States have depicted two striking trends -- a sharp decline in the returns to teacher education over the past 60 years relative to other professions, and the development of an extremely compressed teacher wage distribution (Corcoran et al 2004, Eide et al, 2004; & Leigh 2004).
-An interesting recent study of Swedish education demonstrated that these long-term trends are not unique to the US.
-(Fredriksson and Ockert, 2007).
-As many elements of the Swedish case appear consistent with long-term trends in Latin American countries and the researchers have documented these with exceptional thoroughness, we highlight their findings in some detail here.
+There are relatively limited long-term data on teacher salary trends in Latin America, but what exist appear consistent with long-term studies of the market for teachers in OECD countries.
+Several influential studies in the United States have depicted two striking trends: a sharp decline in the returns to teacher education over the past 60 years relative to other professions and the development of an extremely compressed teacher-wage distribution (Corcoran, Evans, and Schwab 2004; Eide, Goldhaber, and Brewer 2004; Hoxby and Leigh 2004).
+An interesting recent study of Swedish education demonstrates that these longterm trends are not unique to the United States (Fredriksson and Ockert 2007).
+Since many elements of the Swedish case appear consistent with long-term trends in Latin American countries and the researchers have documented these with exceptional thoroughness, we highlight their findings in some detail here.

-First, as seen in Figure 1.21, the economic returns to teacher education in Sweden were on par with other professions in the late 1960s, but by 2002 were dramatically lower.
-Second, as Figure 1.22 shows, by 2004 the teacher wage distribution diverged substantially from that of individuals with the same educational background who engaged in other occupations.
-In contrast with other sectors, teachers' average salaries were highly concentrated in the middle of the wage distribution, showing almost no differentiation in line with differential skills or effort.
-Third, teachers faced a "flat' salary trajectory over the course of a career, while salaries for other professionals rose significantly as they accumulated experience (Figure 1.23).
+First, as seen in figure 1.19, the economic returns to teacher education in Sweden were on par with other professions in the late 1960s, but by 2002 were dramatically lower.
+Second, as figure 1.20 shows, by 2004 the teacher-wage distribution diverged substantially from that of individuals with the same educational background who engaged in other occupations.
+In contrast with other sectors, teachers' average salaries are highly concentrated in the middle of the wage distribution, showing almost no differentiation in line with differential skills or effort.
+Third, teachers face a "flat" salary trajectory over the course of a career, while salaries for other professionals rise significantly as they accumulate experience (figure 1.21).